unichlo/NASA-Global-Temperature-Data-Analysis/README.md

 ## Instructions: Run the program using Colab

-1. Download the input data file: midterm_input.csv
+1. Download the input data file: nasa_input.csv
-2. Upload file: midterm_project.py
+2. Upload file: nasa_project.py
-3. Enter the name of file: midterm_input.csv
+3. Enter the name of file: nasa_input.csv
-4. Enter the name for the output file: midterm_output.txt
+4. Enter the name for the output file: nasa_output.txt
 5. Download the output file or see the result on screen

 ## Data Source